It occurs when body temperature decreases due to physical exposure to icy environments.

 If medical care is not available immediately:

-- Remove or remove wet clothing, hats, gloves, shoes and socks.
+- Remove wet clothing, hats, gloves, shoes, and socks.

 - Move gently to a warm, dry shelter as soon as possible.

-- Keep the body warm with an electric blanket in the area of the torso and hot packs and heating pad in the torso, armpits, neck and groin.
+- Keep the body warm with an electric blanket in the torso area and hot packs and a heating pad in the torso, armpits, neck, and groin.

 - Take body temperature with a thermometer to measure progress.

-- Ingest warm liquids, but avoiding alcohol and caffeine, which accelerate the loss of heat.
+- Ingest warm liquids but avoid alcohol and caffeine, which accelerate heat loss.